 As for the materials themselves, the panels combine insulation with nailable sheathing and provide the highest R-value available—making the cottage weather-tight and low cost to heat.

 "Sustainability is an important and attractive feature of Net-Zen Cottages," says Michael.
 "The concept is designed around material and operational sustainability.
-It's also why I will be promoting OAS closed-loop showers as an option in every cottage."
+It's also why I will be promoting Orbital closed-loop showers as an option in every cottage."

-OAS showers recirculate a small amount of water, continually filtering and temperature correcting it for as long as you shower.
+Orbital Showers recirculate a small amount of water, continually filtering and temperature correcting it for as long as you shower.
 To improve the lifespan of the filters, the system flushes out the water that is too contaminated, for instance with soap, and replaces it automatically with small amounts of new fresh water.

 Shower flow rates can vary, depending on where you live.
 But up to 2 gallons per minute wouldn't be unusual—meaning a 10 minute shower would use 20 gallons of fresh, heated water.